 On May 25, 2017, in connection with the acquisition of the GasLog Greece, we and GasLog Partners Holdings entered into a guarantee pursuant to which we and GasLog Partners Holdings guaranteed up to the amount of outstanding loan available to GAS-eleven Ltd. under the Assumed October 2015 Facility among GAS-eleven Ltd., GAS-twelve Ltd., GAS-thirteen Ltd., Gas-fourteen Ltd., GAS-twenty two Ltd., GAS-twenty three Ltd., GAS-twenty four Ltd., GAS-twenty five Ltd., as borrowers.
-On June 28, 2017, in connection with the acquisition of the GasLog Geneva, we and GasLog Partners Holdings extended the guarantee agreement to guarantee up to the amount of outstanding commitment made available to GAS-thirteen Ltd. In April 2018, in connection with the acquisition of the GasLog Gibraltar, we and GasLog Partners Holdings extended the guarantee agreement to guarantee up to the amount of outstanding commitment made available to GAS-fourteen Ltd. In April 2019, in connection with the acquisition of the GasLog Glasgow, we and GasLog Partners Holdings extended the guarantee agreement to guarantee up to the amount of outstanding commitment made available to GAS-twelve Ltd. As of December 31, 2021, the amount outstanding under the loans available to GAS-eleven Ltd. was \$99.5 million, GAS-twelve Ltd. was \$99.5 million, GAS-thirteen Ltd. was \$103.8 million and GAS-fourteen Ltd. was \$103.8 million.
+On June 28, 2017, in connection with the acquisition of the GasLog Geneva, we and GasLog Partners Holdings extended the guarantee agreement to guarantee up to the amount of outstanding commitment made available to GAS-thirteen Ltd. In April 2018, in connection with the acquisition of the GasLog Gibraltar, we and GasLog Partners Holdings extended the guarantee agreement to guarantee up to the amount of outstanding commitment made available to GAS-fourteen Ltd. In April 2019, in connection with the acquisition of the GasLog Glasgow, we and GasLog Partners Holdings extended the guarantee up to the amount of outstanding commitment made available to GAS-twelve Ltd. As of December 31, 2022, the amount outstanding under the loans available to GAS-eleven Ltd. was \$7.9 million, GAS-twelve Ltd. was \$87.9 million, GAS-thirteen Ltd. was \$92.4 million and GAS-fourteen Ltd. was \$92.4 million.

 On February 20, 2019, in connection with the GasLog Shanghai, the GasLog Santiago, the GasLog Sydney, the Methane Rita Andrea and the Methane Jane Elizabeth, we and GasLog Partners Holdings entered into a guarantee pursuant to which we and GasLog Partners Holdings guaranteed up to the amounts of outstanding loan available to GAS-three Ltd., GAS-four Ltd., GAS-five Ltd., GAS-sixteen Ltd. and GAS-seventeen Ltd., as borrowers, under the 2019 GasLog Partners Facility.
 On October 26, 2021 GAS-three Ltd, was released from its liabilities following the sale and leaseback of the GasLog Shanghai to CDBL and the prepayment of \$97.1 million.
-As of December 31, 2021, the amount outstanding under the loans available was \$273.6 million.
+As of December 31, 2022, the amount outstanding under the loans available was \$250.3 million.

 On July 16, 2020, in connection with the Methane Shirley Elisabeth, the GasLog Seattle and the Solaris, we and GasLog Partners Holdings entered into a guarantee pursuant to which we and GasLog Partners Holdings guaranteed up to the amounts of outstanding loan available to GAS-twenty Ltd., GAS-seven Ltd. and GAS-eight Ltd., as borrowers, under the GasLog Partners \$260.3M Facility.
-As of December 31, 2021, the amount outstanding under the loans available was \$243.1 million.
+On September 14, 2022, GAS-twenty Ltd., was released from its liabilities following the sale of the Methane Shirley Elisabeth and the prepayment of \$32.2 million.
+As of December 31, 2022, the amount outstanding under the loans available was \$193.8 million.

 On July 16, 2020, in connection the Methane Alison Victoria, the Methane Heather Sally and the Methane Becki Anne, we and GasLog Partners Holdings entered into a guarantee pursuant to which we and GasLog Partners Holdings guaranteed up to the amounts of outstanding loan available to GAS-nineteen Ltd., GAS-twenty one Ltd. and GAS-twenty seven Ltd., as borrowers, under the GasLog Partners \$193.7M Facility.
-As of December 31, 2021, the amount outstanding under the loans available was \$176.5 million.
+On October 31, 2022 GAS-twenty one Ltd., was released from its liabilities following the sale and leaseback of the Methane Heather Sally to an unrelated party and the prepayment of \$32.9 million.
+As of December 31, 2022, the amount outstanding under the loans available was \$126.4 million.